-The Senate Chief Clerk, as a state agency defined in the New Mexico Tort Claims Act, is insured through the Risk Management Division of the State of New Mexico.
+The Senate Chief Clerk, as a state agency defined in the Tort Claims Act, is insured through the Risk Management Division.
 The Senate Chief Clerk pays annual premiums to the Risk Management Division for coverage provided in the following areas:

-- Liability and civil rights protection for claims made by others against the State of New Mexico. - 2.
-Coverage to protect the State of New Mexico's property and assets. - 3.
-Fringe benefit coverage's for State of New Mexico employees.
+- 1. liability and civil rights protection for claims made by others against the State of New Mexico: - 2. coverage to protect the State of New Mexico's property and assets; and - 3. fringe benefit coverage for State of New Mexico employees.

 The Senate Chief Clerk's exposure is limited to \$1,000 per any first-party incurred property loss, with the exception of theft, which has a \$5,000 deductible.
 After conferring with legal counsel concerning pending litigation and claims, there are no known or threatened legal proceedings involving material matters to which the Senate Chief Clerk is a party and/or believes that the outcome of pending litigation would have a materially adverse effect on the financial position or operations of the Senate Chief Clerk.
-In addition, for the years ended June 30, 2017, 2016, and 2015, the Senate Chief Clerk's Office had no claims for which the Risk Management Division has returned as 'not covered" that would become the responsibility of the Senate Chief Clerk's Office.
+In addition, for the years ended June 30, 2018, 2017 and 2016, the Senate Chief Clerk had no claims for which the Risk Management Division has returned as "not covered" that would become the responsibility of the Senate Chief Clerk.